Individual scholarships - Orange Knowledge Programme

 Also, you are responsible for distributing the application link to candidates (see "process step-by-step").

 As an education institution you are the ‘grant recipient’.
-You are responsible for paying the selected individual scholarship holders.
+You are responsible for distributing the scholarship reimbursements to the selected individual scholarship holders.
+In case of co-financing, you are also responsible for offering a co-financed scholarship for the remaining part of the study period.

 You can find all the details of your responsibilities in the grant conditions: